spacelift-io/user-documentation/docs/concepts/worker-pools.md

 - `SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY` - file that contains the run initialization policy that will be parsed/used; If the run initialized policy can not be validated at the startup the worker pool will exit with an appropriate error;
 - `SPACELIFT_LAUNCHER_RUN_TIMEOUT` - custom maximum run time - the default is _70 minutes_.
 This is a duration flag, expecting a duration-formatted value, eg. `120m` ;

+!!! warning
+    [Server-side initialization policies](../concepts/policy/run-initialization-policy.md) are being deprecated. `SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY` shouldn't be confused with that.
+This policy is a Worker-side initialization policy and it can be set by using the launcher run initialization policy flag.

+    For a limited time period we will be running both types of initialization policy checks but ultimately we're planning to move the pre-flight checks to the worker node, thus allowing customers to block suspicious looking jobs on their end.

 ### Passing metadata tags

 When the launcher from a worker pool is registering with the mothership, you can send along some tags that will allow you to uniquely identify the process/machine for the purpose of draining or debugging.
 Any environment variables using `SPACELIFT_METADATA_` prefix will be passed on.
 As an example, if you're running Spacelift workers in EC2, you can do the following just before you execute the launcher binary: